 Worcestershire LEP works closely with partners to ensure the future skills required by employers are available in the county.
 Apprenticeships are supported widely in the county, especially at level 3 and 4 and in engineering.
-NEW College in the north of the county provides training for Harley-Davidson franchise dealers and technicians – the only such facility in Europe.

 The Worcestershire LEP also works with Worcestershire County Council on skills initiatives for the county such as the Careers and Enterprise Company Adviser network and the Worcestershire Careers Hub.
 Along with these schemes the WLEP is involved with key employment and skills events such as the Worcestershire Skills Show and Worcestershire Apprenticeships Show and Awards night.

 More information on these schemes can be found in the Current Projects section of the website here.